 Find your ideal shade and shape.
 Browse our selection of LED Edison bulbs:

-Warm white Edison bulbs have a colour temperature of about 3000K.
-Warm white is ideal for family and dining rooms, as well as some commercial applications such as restaurants and hotel lobbies.
+Warm white Edison bulbs have a colour temperature of about 2,700K.
+Warm light is ideal for family and dining rooms, as well as some commercial applications such as restaurants and hotel lobbies.

 Very Warm White LED Edison Bulbs